 Thirdly, there is the stage of “love,” which elevates the erotic energy, transforming it into spiritual devotion.
 This is evident in the adoration of the Virgin Mary as well as the Hindu saint Amma.

 Finally, the fourth stage is “wisdom.”
-This is lesser known, but a potential pinnacle of feminine forces, in which reverence for the unconscious psyche and connectedness with humankind and the earth is realized.
+This is lesser known, but a potential pinnacle of feminine forces, in which reverence for the unconscious psyche and connectedness with all of humankind and the earth is realized.
 Embodiments of this stage includes certain Buddhist practitioners, who speak of the “heart” and the connectedness of all life.
 In the West, the ancient Christian goddess Sophia represented this stage of loving unity.

-Depending on what stage of the anima-eros an individual or society has been developed, gender roles and expressions of a culture will be affected.
+Depending on what stage of the anima-eros an individual or society has been developed, gender roles and expressions of a culture will be effected.
 (I delve into this deeper in another article) Through examining art, we may each reflect and develop eros, and therefore the archetypal feminine.